moporgic/TDL2048/README.md

 <details><summary>2048-winrate.sh - log parser for summary block</summary>

-Extract win rates of large tiles from summary block and print them.
+Extract win rates of large tiles from summary block.
 Check the script for more details.
 ```bash
 ./2048-winrate.sh < 2048.x # extract win rates from summary block and print them
 ```